kuhnza/jailor/README.md

 Jailor
 ======

-Jailor is a simple program for launching applications as a given user (usually unprivileged) inside a chroot jail.
+Jailor is a small, fast and extremely lightweight program for launching applications as a given user (usually unprivileged) inside a chroot jail.

 Installation